ufora/test-looper/README.md

 repos.
 Each repo has a name, and a set of branches, and each branch has a set of commits.

-Within each commit, test-looper looks for a 'testDefinitions.yml' file which defines a set external repos, environments, builds, tests, and deployments.
+Within each commit, test-looper looks for a file whose name ends with '.testlooper.yml'.
+This yml file defines a set external repos, environments, builds, tests, and deployments.
 Each such object is named a unique name within the definition file, giving it a global name of "repo/commit_hash/name".